devleaks/cockpitdecks-docs/docs/Extensions/About Extensions.md

-Cockpitdecks is split into a core package, called `cockpitdecks`, and a few additional optional packages.
+Cockpitdecks is split into a core package, called `cockpitdecks`, and optional extension packages.

+This page lists available extensions.
+To install and extension, it’s name need to be added to the installation command line.

 # Flight Simulator Packages